tonai/Lightning-talks/JavaScript/01_Bases/01_Types-and-operators.md

 # Types and operators

-## Foreword

-This file contains examples illustrating [this presentation](http://prezi.com/wg82mzhhhaz2/javascript-intro-and-types/).

-You can use the navigator's debug console (F12) to try the following examples yourself.

-Presentation time needed : 45min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->